 Kateland began her career as a high school chemistry teacher with Teach For America.
 She taught at both public and charter schools, including Noble Network, in Connecticut and Chicago.
 She is passionate about science, technology, engineering, and math education and about empowering girls to enter traditionally underrepresented STEM professions.
-Kateland graduated magna cum laude from the University of Kentucky with a bachelor’s degree in chemistry and is currently pursuing a master’s degree in public policy from Indiana University.
+Kateland graduated magna cum laude from the University of Kentucky with a bachelor’s degree in chemistry and holds a master’s degree in public policy from Indiana University.

 Why I do this work: